AIMS-Madison/CGNSDE/README.md

 # CGNSDE: Conditional Gaussian Neural SDE

-## Model for Forward State Forecast and Inverse State Estimation
+## Forward State Forecast and Inverse State Estimation for Stochastic Dynamical Systems

 This repository contains the code for the paper:
 - [CGNSDE: Conditional Gaussian Neural Stochastic Differential Equation for Modeling Complex Systems and Data Assimilation